MegaMek/megamek/megamek/docs/readme.txt

 To play in a hotseat fashion, you can run the host and any number of other players on the same computer.
 First, launch and host a game.
-Then, launch another copy of the game for each connecting player, and in the "Server Address" field of the connect dialog, type "localhost".
+Then, launch another copy of the game for each connecting player, and in the "Server Address" field of the connect dialog, type `localhost`.
 Each player will need to switch to his/her copy of the game to play their turn.

-To start a dedicated server, use the -dedicated command line switch.
+To start a dedicated server, use the `-dedicated` command line switch.
 A dedicated server just runs the server, in the console, without a "host" player in the game.
 People, including yourself, can join it like a game with a host.
-The dedicated server reads the password and port options from the clientsettings.xml file, or uses the default (no password and port 2346.)
-If you want the dedicated server to load a saved game, supply the filename after the -dedicated switch, like this: "-dedicated savedgame.sav".
-To stop the server, you will need to tell the Java machine to halt execution, which is CTRL + C on most platforms.
+The dedicated server reads the password and port options from the `clientsettings.xml` file, or uses the default (no password and port 2346.)
+If you want the dedicated server to load a saved game, supply the filename after the `-dedicated` switch, like this: `-dedicated savedgame.sav`.
+To stop the server, you will need to tell the Java machine to halt execution, which is `CTRL + C` on most platforms.

 PLAYING THE GAME
 ================

-###Pre-game Lobby:
+### Pre-game Lobby:

 Here you can chat, specify what units you wish to use, select map settings, declare starting positions, and change your player's color.
 When everybody